RosettaCommons/demos/protocol_capture/membrane_protein_ddg/README.md

 Rosetta Revision: #57740
 Python Version: 2.7+
 PyRosetta Release Version: March 2015

+PyRosetta can be downloaded from http://www.pyrosetta.org.
+Follow the instructions provided in the README to setup your shell environment

 ## Additional References ##
 1. Chaudhury S, Lyskov S, Gray JJ (2010) PyRosetta: a script-based interface for implementing molecular modeling algorithms using Rosetta.